AugustoFM/Capstone-Final-Project-Imperial/README.md

                                           None]
                  }]

-The best recommened parameters was used in for the regression
+The best recommened parameters was used for the value transaction prediction.

 ## RESULTS